November 27, 2003

 sided.
 Either the economic growth is to be preferred or the military

 acquisition growth is to be preferred.
-Optimal strategies will emerge that are
+Optimal strategies will emerge that

 tilted to one or the other.